 They went for it.

 They took that first step and asked someone to pay for what they had built.
-And hopefully their stories have inspired you to do the same.
+And hopefully, their stories and advice have inspired you to do the same.
 Get started for free today.